Lariw/BackstopJS_locally/README.md

 <hr>

 <p>2.
-After installation, you can check if your node is properly installed by typing node -v in cmd</p>
+After installation, you can check if your node is properly installed by typing "node -v" in cmd</p>

 <hr>